 - A local or state government office

-While the liable party varies from case to case, the way the claim is paid does not.
-Most property negligence claims are paid by an insurance policy.
-As a result, it’s often the insurer—not the liable party themselves—that we bargain with to settle your case.
+While the liable party varies from case to case, the way the claim gets paid does not.
+An insurance policy pays most property negligence claims.
+As a result, it’s often the insurer, not the liable party themselves, that we bargain with to settle your case.

 - If the area was not closed off.
-If any guest could just wander in by accident, that itself is a potential hazard.
+Suppose any guest could just wander in by accident.
+That itself is a potential hazard.

 - The area wasn’t signed.
 “Staff only beyond this point,” and similar signs are used to let visitors know where they can and cannot go.
 If these signs are absent, the property owner may still be liable.

 - The person who was injured was a child.
 Children don’t understand the dangers of going over a fence or off the beaten path.
 Venues should use adequate safety measures to prevent children from wandering in, such as tall railings and fences or locked doors.